top of page

 1. Visual Global Assessment

 The objectives of FoCUS is to be qualitatively evaluate a LV that is dilated or non dilated, hypertrophic, hypokinetic and a function that is hyperdynamic, depressed or severely depressed.
-As it turns out, visual estimations of global function approximate formal quantitative methods in trained observers and we will use this to out advantage by comparing the different ranges and we will use the parasternal short axis view and apical 4 chamber view for comparison purposes.
+As it turns out, visual estimations of global function approximate formal quantitative methods in trained observers and we will use this to our advantage by comparing the different ranges and we will use the parasternal short axis view and apical 4 chamber view for comparison purposes.

 1